 It can happen to both the receiver and practitioner simultaneously, or only to one of them — or to both at different moments.
 One cannot predict it.
 One cannot say when it’s going to happen.

-When judgment is suspended, and I would say that it happens despite of everything — there is this experience which is no experience at all.
+But when judgment is suspended, and I would say that it happens despite of everything — there is this experience which is not an actual experience at all.
 It is what it is.
 Just something there without any judgment.
 Without properties accordingly.

 But how and why it happens seems to be wrapped in some kind of mystery.
 It’s a non-volitional phenomenon.
 It happens.
 Despite of.
 It’s perhaps best described as something like a trance or highly meditative mood and it shows resemblance with the aims of Vipassana meditation.

-Maybe it’s just born out of some profound intuition or out of many years of experience.
-Maybe it’s the firm conviction of equality or even of absolute non-equality for that matter.
+Maybe it’s just born out of some profound intuition, or out of many years of massage experience.
+Maybe it’s the firm conviction of equality, or even of absolute non-equality for that matter.
 Or the fact of a myriad, a million of different appearances without judging them good or evil, right or wrong, better or worse.

-But whatever I say, finally indeed, we’re blind, blindfolded like Lady Justitia and obliged to admit that we don’t know really.
-But when judgment halts — and that’s just my actual practical experience — anything is possible, especially healing.
+But whatever I say, finally indeed, we’re blind, blindfolded like Lady Justitia and obliged to admit that we don’t really know anything.
+But when judgment halts — and that’s just my own practical experience — anything is possible, especially healing.